 As our business has grown, we have become increasingly subject to the risks arising from adverse changes in economic and political conditions, both domestically and globally.
 Uncertainty about current and future economic and political conditions on us, our customers, suppliers and partners, makes it difficult for us to forecast operating results and to make decisions about future investments.
-If economic growth in countries where we do business slows, or if such countries experience further economic recessions, customers may delay or reduce technology purchases, advertising spending or marketing spending.
+If economic growth in countries where we do business slows, customers may delay or reduce technology purchases, advertising spending or marketing spending.
 This could result in reductions in sales of our products and services, longer sales cycles, slower adoption of new technologies and increased price competition.
-Additionally, we cannot yet predict how federal or state spending cuts in the U.S. may affect our business, if at all.
 Our customers include government entities, including the U.S. federal government, and if spending cuts impede the government's ability to purchase our products and solutions, our revenues could decline.
 Deterioration in economic conditions in any of the countries in which we do business could also cause slower or impaired collections on accounts receivable, which may adversely impact our liquidity and financial condition.

-There could be a number of effects from a financial institution credit crisis on our business, which could include impaired credit availability and financial stability of our customers, including our distribution partners and channels.
+A financial institution credit crisis could impair credit availability and financial stability of our customers, including our distribution partners and channels.
 A disruption in the financial markets may also have an effect on our derivative counterparties and could also impair our banking partners on which we rely for operating cash management.
 Any of these events would likely harm our business, results of operations and financial condition.